DesignQuench/thirst/README.md

 Check out the Trello board here: https://trello.com/b/y0eEL7Ob/phoenix-ui

 ##Join the Phoenix Team
+If you'd like to contribute, shoot me an email at jake.medina02@gmail.com.

 ## Installation: CSS only
 Even though it's not done yet, you can still install it.
 Copy and paste this into Terminal, then hit Enter after it stops.